-are related to their respective trial interventions.
+The treatments provided to both intervention arms are widely available within the NHS, used in standard care and considered to be safe.
+Known adverse events (listed in the table below) are related to their respective trial interventions.
 These events are secondary outcomes and will be collected as part of the eCRF.
 The number of occurrences of expected AEs and SAEs will be regularly reviewed throughout the trial by the TMG and the DMC.

-Expected SAE Related to Cochlear Implantation (intervention arm only) Facial nerve stimulation (chronic) The inability to use the implant or a hearing aid in that ear Vestibular dysfunction (chronic) Infection requiring hospitalisation (e.g., meningitis and the need for vaccination) Any surgical complication that requires hospitalisation Need for revision surgery, reimplantation or explantation Subdural injury Chronic pain in or around the implant site or hearing aid parator arms) None
+Expected AE Expected SAE Related to Cochlear Implantati on (intervention arm only) Facial nerve stimulation (temporary) Facial nerve stimulation (chronic) Patient reported decreased hearing ability or loss of residual acoustic hearing (temporary or permanent) The inability to use the implant or a hearing aid in that ear Vestibular dysfunction (temporary) Vestibular dysfunction (chronic) Perception of non-auditory sensations (temporary or permanent) Infection requiring hospitalisation (e.g., meningitis and the need for vaccination) New onset or exacerbation of pre-existing tinnitus Any surgical complication that requires hospitalisation Altered taste Need for revision surgery, reimplantation or explantation Facial weakness Subdural injury Acute otitis media or any other infection treated by oral antibiotics Chronic pain in or around the implant site or hearing aid Perilymph fistula